-In 2018, the Melbourne Cup, a handicap event run over the rarely raced distance of 3200 metres, will be run on 6 November at Flemington racetrack and it is without a doubt Australia’s greatest sporting event.
-The Melbourne Cup is Australia’s most famous horse race, with a maximum of 24 horses in the field and takes place on the second day of the four-day Melbourne Cup Carnival at Flemington racecourse on the first Tuesday of each November.
+In 2018, the Melbourne Cup, a handicap event run over the rarely raced distance of 3200 metres, will be run on 3.00pm 6 November at Flemington racetrack (and to be run at the same time on Tuesday, 5 November in 2019) and it is without a doubt Australia’s greatest sporting event.
+The Melbourne Cup is Australia’s most famous for Horse Racing betting, with a maximum of 24 horses in the field and takes place on the second day of the four-day Melbourne Cup Carnival at Flemington racecourse on the first Tuesday of each November.

 Held ten days after the WS Cox Plate at Moonee Valley and 17 days after the Caulfield Cup at Caulfield, the Melbourne Cup is the feature event of the Melbourne Spring Racing Carnival in Victoria.